To Our Stakeholders

 [Retail/Wholesale Energy & Related Business (BtoC Business)]

-The sales volume was down as the mainstay area of LP gas and kerosene was impacted by average temperatures that were higher than usual, and as a result, sales were down.
+The sales volume was down as the mainstay area of LP gas and kerosene was impacted by average temperatures that were higher than usual, and as a result, sales decreased.

-In terms of profit and loss, the loss was reduced mainly due to the price revisions carried out in mainstay LP gas sales in the previous fiscal year despite the deterioration of gross profit in the electricity business.
+In terms of profit and loss, profits increased due to the contribution of price revisions implemented in the previous fiscal year in mainstay LP gas sales.

-In addition, as a new initiative to expand the number of customers as indicated in the 3rd Medium-Term Management Plan, we began sales of Melife carbon neutral LP gas, which emits virtually zero CO2 emissions, in the second quarter of the fiscal year under review.
+In addition, as a new initiative to expand the number of customers as indicated in the 3rd Medium-Term Management Plan, we began sales of Melife carbon neutral LP gas, which emits virtually zero CO2 emissions.

 [Energy Solution Business (BtoB Business)]